Welcome to The Homeworker Magazine.

 I’m a journalist (even won an award for it some years ago), but I’m also a writer, blogger, editor, photographer, business owner, mum, wife… Like you, I wear many different hats.

-I’ve spent the last few years of my career working either as a self-employed freelancer, or a business owner, sometimes doing a bit of both.
+The last few years of my career I was working either as a self-employed freelancer, or a business owner, sometimes doing a bit of both.

-As a parent, I understand the struggles of juggling childcare and chores with running a home business, and the guilt around giving adequate time to the important people in your life.
+As a parent, I understand the struggles of managing childcare and chores with running a home business, and the guilt around giving adequate time to the important people in your life.

 There are questions, distractions and no one else to turn to at the next desk.